 The six-week NHS option may reduce cost in exchange for using the NHS when a procedure is available within that window.

-WeCovr provides FCA-authorised guidance with high customer satisfaction ratings.
+WeCovr is an FCA-authorised insurance broking firm and has high customer satisfaction ratings.
 We also provide complimentary access to the CalorieHero AI calorie tracking app and discounts when customers take PMI or Life insurance.

 Use the customiser to shortlist options, then request quotes to confirm pricing and terms.

-This guide references FCA guidance on insurance advice and published insurer benefit summaries to explain common plan features.
+This guide references published insurer benefit summaries and common market terminology to explain plan features.

 | Option | Estimated cost | Key factors | Best for |